 - 1 teaspoon vanilla extract

-- In a large mixing bowl cream the butter and brown sugar until combined – be generous as this will help develop that lovely buttery caramel flavour, approximately 2-3 minutes.
+- In a large mixing bowl, add butter, sugar and vanilla.
+Beat using an electric mixer on medium speed until combined and creamy – this will help develop that lovely buttery caramel flavour – approximately 2-3 minutes.

-- Transfer your mixture into your prepared baking tin and pop into the oven for approximately 18-20 minutes or until golden brown on the edges.
+- Transfer batter to your prepared baking pan and smooth the top.
+Add a few extra pecans and chocolate chips on top.
+Bake for approximately 22-28 minutes* or until golden brown on the edges.